anojndr/RAG-Forge/DOCS.md

     -   Make sure your `TWITTER_USERNAME` and `TWITTER_PASSWORD` are correct.
     -   On the first run, the API saves login cookies to `twitter_cookies.json`.
 If login fails repeatedly, **delete `twitter_cookies.json`** to force a fresh login attempt.
 -   **YouTube transcript extraction fails**:
-    -   Ensure Python 3.8+ and `pip` are installed.
-Check the console logs for any Python or `pip` errors during the automatic `venv` setup.
-If the helper script fails, the API will still attempt to return other data like title and comments.
+	-   Check the logs for the `transcript-service` container using `docker-compose logs transcript-service`.
+	-   Ensure the service is running and accessible from the main Go application at the `TRANSCRIPT_SERVICE_URL`.
 -   **Server fails to start with "address already in use"**:
 	-   Another process is using port `8086`.
 Stop the other process or change the hardcoded port in `main.go`.

 ## Development & Testing